-Most of the cable and DTH satellite TV providers' losses-notably, Rogers, Shaw, Videotron, Cogeco industry do as it pleases, or for the CRTC to be disand Eastlink-have redounded to the benefit of mantled altogether and what's left of its mandate Telus, Sasktel, MTS and Bell's IPTV services.
-Morehanded to the Competition Bureau (see, for exover, the loss in subscribers that has taken place ample, the reports by the C.D.
-Howe Institute, the has resulted only in modest revenue losses of just Fraser Institute, the Montreal Economic Institute over four percent to the BDU sector for the last and the MacDonald Laurier Institute on this point). four years.
-This is largely because at the same time that cable subscribers were starting to cut the cord Despite this recent reversal in direction and dispothere have been steep increases in subscription sition, however, the CRTC's efforts until recently prices for BDU services.
-Crucially, just as people matched the realities just described and were firmly in line with similar efforts that were being have turned to the internet to access streaming TV services directly in lieu of a cable subscription taken by the FCC in the US (which have also been thrown into reverse under the Trump Administrathe price of internet access has jumped.
-Indeed, the price of subscriptions for both cable TV and tion's choice to head the FCC, Ajit Pai) as well as by internet access have risen well above increases in regulators in Europe. the consumer price index, as Figure 7 illustrates,
+Most of the cable and DTH satellite TV providers' losses-notably, Rogers, Shaw, Videotron, Cogeco and Eastlink-have redounded to the benefit of Telus, Sasktel, MTS and Bell's IPTV services.
+Moreover, the loss in subscribers that has taken place has resulted only in modest revenue losses of just over four percent to the BDU sector for the last four years.
+This is largely because at the same time that cable subscribers were starting to cut the cord there have been steep increases in subscription prices for BDU services.
+Crucially, just as people have turned to the internet to access streaming TV services directly in lieu of a cable subscription the price of internet access has jumped.
+Indeed, the price of subscriptions for both cable TV and internet access have risen well above increases in the consumer price index, as Figure 7 illustrates, and this continues to be the case.
+The sharp rise in internet access prices since 2010-2011, just as cord cutting was starting to cut into the cable operators' revenues, is especially noticeable.